andyzib/ZibPhotobooth/README.md

 * Combining Photos into a composite photo strip.
 * Adding custom text/logo/event name to photo strip.
 (Create Logo.png in an image editor.)
 * Display preveiw of photo strip.
+* Demo mode that cycles through the photo effects when nobody is interacting with the photo booth.

 ## Not Completed
 * Printing with CUPS.